 - Day 6 / Ballyvaughan Wood Loop

-- Today’s route will take you on a circular trail, starting and finishing in Ballyvaughan.
+Today’s route will take you on a circular trail starting and finishing in Ballyvaughan.
 The first section of the loop goes through a network of small fields with the distinctive stone walls of the Burren, and small areas of mainly Hazel trees, known in Irish folklore as ‘the tree of wisdom’.
-On your way around you will have a chance to visit the Burren farm shop and the Aillwee Caves.
+On your walk today, you will have a chance to visit the Burren farm shop and the Aillwee Caves.
 As you return to Ballyvaughan, you will travel along old green roads which are havens for the rare and beautiful flowers of the Burren.
-Overnight Ballyvaughan Distance: 10 km/ 6 miles, Ascent: 120m/ 393 ft Approximate walking time: 3 hrs

 - Day 7 / Depart

 Depart Ballyvaughan for home.

 - All accommodation is pre-booked in approved family-run guesthouses or B&Bs with all rooms en-suite